top of page

 The High Price for Fighting for Women’s Rights

-Today, as Maama Watali continues to celebrate womens strength and their advocacy in support of human rights, including the rights of women to be free of all forms of gender based violence
+“ I have no doubt that the brave and collective work of women globally will birth the peaceful world we all seek. ” Ketty Nivyabandi, The High Price for Fighting for Women’s Rights Today, as Maama Watali continues to celebrate womens strength and their advocacy in support of human rights, including the rights of women to be free of all forms of gender based violence.
+The article shines a spotlight on Burundian poet and human rights activist Ketty Nivyabandi.
+She was born in

 Creating, Building, Nurturing and Sustaining Mentoring Communities